MuindiStephen/Agri-Sasa/README.md

  Shamba App
 </H1>

-- Shamba App is an AgriTech Android app with the following solution features for the farmer:)
+- AgriSasa :) Farming App is an AgriTech Android app with the following solution features for the farmer:)
   - Hire Farm Equipments Feature
   - Apply and Pay for Crop Insurance
   - Crop cycle : crop management